Celtic punk

 Celtic punk is punk rock mixed with traditional Celtic music.

-Celtic punk bands often play traditional Irish, Welsh or Scottish folk and political songs, as well as original compositions.
-Common themes in Celtic punk music include politics, Celtic culture and identity, heritage, religion, drinking and working class pride.
+Celtic punk bands often play traditional Celtic folk songs, contemporary/political folk songs, and original compositions.
+Common themes in Celtic punk music include politics, Celtic culture (particularly Gaelic culture) and identity, heritage, religion, drinking and working class pride.

-The genre was popularized in the 1980s by The Pogues.

-The term Celtic punk is usually used to describe bands who base their music in Irish or Scottish traditional music.
-It is considered part of the broader folk punk genre, but that term tends to be used for bands that use English, American and other forms of folk music as inspiration.
+The genre was popularised in the 1980s by the Pogues.
+It is considered part of the broader folk punk genre, although that term is often used in North America for acoustic forms of punk rock rather than a mixture of traditional folk music and punk rock.
+The genre was reinforced in the 2000s by bands such as Dropkick Murphys and Flogging Molly.

 The typical Celtic punk band includes rock instrumentation as well as traditional instruments such as bagpipes, fiddle, tin whistle, accordion, mandolin, and banjo.
 Like Celtic rock, Celtic punk is a form of Celtic fusion.

+While popular around the world, Celtic punk is often criticised for certain non-Irish bands appropriating and misrepresenting Irish culture (perpetuating 'Plastic Paddy' stereotypes) with an excessive focus on drinking and fighting.
+Other folk-punk bands that incorporate traditional folk material, such as The Dreadnoughts and Cordelia's Dad, have expressed disdain at being called 'Celtic punk' despite Celtic material making up a very small portion of their overall material (either due the common occurrence of non-Celtic folk songs being called 'Celtic,' or due to the misunderstanding that all traditional folk music mixed with punk rock is Celtic punk).

 History

 Celtic punk's origins date back to 1960s and 1970s folk rock musicians who played Irish folk music and Celtic rock in the UK, as well as in more traditional Celtic folk bands such as the Dubliners and the Clancy Brothers.
 The Scottish band the Skids were possibly the first UK punk band to add a strong folk music element, as they did on their 1981 album Joy.
-Around the same time in London, Shane MacGowan and Spider Stacy began experimenting with a sound that became the Pogues.
+Around the same time in London, Shane MacGowan and Spider Stacy began experimenting with a sound that became the Pogues, which most consider to be the prototypical Celtic punk band.
 Their early sets included a mixture of traditional folk songs and original songs written in a traditional style but performed in a punk style.
 Other early Celtic punk bands included Nyah Fearties, Australia's Roaring Jack and Norway's Greenland Whalefishers.